 Organizations you are already working with may have documentation of a youth's intellectual, cognitive and adaptive functioning.
 You may request copies of diagnoses from organizations that work with your youth, please note this list is not all inclusive:

-If you know a student who you believe would be a good fit for this program, but are unsure if they fall under these eligibility guidelines please give us a call and we can assist you.Marg Halloran
+If you know a student who would be a good fit for this program, but are unsure if they fall under these eligibility guidelines please give us a call and we can assist you.Marg Halloran

 Student Services Coordinator